Percedal15019/AI-Automation/README.md

 <h2>→ Hierarchical Multi-Agent System</h2>

+An intelligent, modular automation system powered by n8n that uses a hierarchical multi-agent architecture.
+It features a central "Orchestrator" agent capable of intelligently delegating complex tasks—ranging from email management and document summarization to real-time news retrieval—to specialized sub-agents.

 This workflow is designed to implement a Multi-Agent AI system within n8n that intelligently routes user queries to specialized sub-agents or tools.
 It targets use cases involving **document retrieval and summarization, email management via Gmail, and fetching recent news data**, all orchestrated through a coordinating AI agent.